How to Make Centipede Grass Thicker and Fuller

 Thatch build-up on the lawn prevents water penetration to the turf roots.
 In addition, the remains of dead stolons and leaves form a breeding ground for insects causing fungal infections.
 Thatch thicker than ½ inch also leads to shallow roots.

-Dethatch the lawn to remove the remains that prevent water from penetrating deep to the root zone.
-The turf will grow deep roots if it receives enough water and become thicker.
+Dethatch the lawn to remove the remains that prevent water from penetrating deep into the root zone.
+The turf will grow deep roots if it receives enough water and becomes thicker.
 Use a rake to break and remove the remains to create a conducive environment for turf to survive.
 Regular thatch removal will help keep them thinner than ½ an inch.

 6. Apply fertilizers